loosolab/FRED/docs/source/standalone.rst

         docker compose up --build

     b.
-Run without build: Use this if you aleady built the containers.
+Run without build: Use this if you already built the containers.

     .. code-block::